joemck/ExtractMotionPhotos/README.md

 2. Using drag-and-drop.
 Drag a bunch of motion photos onto the program's icon and it will convert them.

-*Tip:* If you want to use the command line options described below with the file dialog or drag-and-drop methods, create a shortcut to the program.
-Right click the shortcut and choose Properties.
-In the Shortcut tab, add a space and the command line options you want to the Target box.
-You can now double-click or drag files onto this shortcut.

 3. On the command line.
 Simply pass each filename as a separate argument, and it will process all of them.
 This doubles as a drag-and-drop method, because that's what Windows does when you drop files on an exe's icon.

 Result files will be placed in the same directory as the source file they came from.
 The photo data will be in *${FILENAME}_photo.jpg*, and the video data will be in *${FILENAME}_video.mp4*.
 Neither is re-encoded, so no quality is lost.